-Genesis Global Trading, Inc., a Delaware corporation, is the distributor and marketer of the Shares.
-Genesis is a registered broker-dealer with the SEC and is a member of FINRA.
+Prior to October 3, 2022, Genesis was the distributor and marketer of the Shares.
+Since October 3, 2022, Grayscale Securities is the distributor and marketer of the Shares, and Genesis ceased acting as the distributor and marketer of the Shares of the Trust.
+Grayscale Securities is a registered broker-dealer with the SEC and is a member of FINRA.

-In its capacity as distributor and marketer, Genesis assists the Sponsor in developing an ongoing marketing plan for the Trust; preparing marketing materials regarding the Shares, including the content on the Trust's website, https://grayscale.com/products/grayscale-ethereum-classic-trust/; executing the marketing plan for the Trust; and providing strategic and tactical research to the Trust on the Digital Asset Markets.
-Genesis and the Sponsor are affiliates of one another.
+In its capacity as distributor and marketer, Grayscale Securities assists the Sponsor in developing an ongoing marketing plan for the Trust; preparing marketing materials regarding the Shares, including the content on the Trust's website, www.grayscale.com/products/grayscale-ethereum-classic-trust/; and executing the marketing plan for the Trust.
+Genesis and Grayscale Securities are each affiliates of the Sponsor.

-The Sponsor has entered into a Distribution and Marketing Agreement with Genesis.
+The Sponsor has entered into a Distribution and Marketing Agreement with Grayscale Securities.
 The Sponsor may engage additional or successor distributors and marketers in the future.